By: Ciopages Staff Writer

-Change Management Models are frameworks which typically encapsulate a methodology, a content metamodel, and an approach to achieve the transformation change objectives and foster adoption and acceptance of the new desired state.
+Change Management Models are frameworks which encapsulate a foundational concept, a methodology, a content metamodel, and an in-depth approach to achieving the transformation change objectives and foster adoption and acceptance of the new desired state.
+Think of change management models as a guide or a compass to navigate and institute transformational change.

-There are numerous change management models from which an enterprise may choose.
-Each model employs a unique approach to instituting change and make transformations stick.
+An enterprise may choose from one of the top ten change management models or mix and match elements from more than one model.
+Each model employs a unique approach to instituting change and make enterprise transformations stick.
 A variety of change management models exist, and one may fit a particular organization business structure better.
 Most change management models were created by industry experts or academics and are a combination of academic/field research and/or experience.

 Change management is a proven methodology used to help organizations successfully implement a substantial transformation or set of changes.
 (To level set, here is the Change Management Definition and an overview of Change Management by CIOPages.com.)